juandavidvargas19/JuanDavid/index.md

 ### Timeline

+- January 2023.
+I became the Backoffice vice-president in AIESEC Cali, being in charge of Talent adquisition management, and financial planning support.

+- December 2022.
+I started to work at Procedata Internacional as a control M administrator in Experian(development of new flows, business software development, and control shells programming).

 - December 2022.
 I finished the "Machine Learning" specialization at coursera.

 - December 2022.
 I finished the "AI in Healthcare" specialization at coursera.